mui/material-ui/docs/pages/blog/tenerife-retreat.md

 We can't thank her enough for her contributions to the company roadmap.

 ![Collage of several photos of the MUI team members cuddling with the neighborhood cat during our work sessions.](/static/blog/tenerife-retreat/cat-collage.jpg)

+###

+It was honestly kind of odd to have (almost) all of my coworkers in the same as room as me.
+This was the first time that the majority of us had ever met anyone else from the company in person.
+But once we broke the ice and settled into a groove together, I felt that we

 ## Join us